nymtech/docs/content/mixnet/clients.md

 {{% notice note %}}
 Also note that the websocket will **only** accept requests from the loopback address.
 {{% /notice %}}

+TODO: Talking to Roberto revealed something really interesting: he was trying to figure out "how do I *receive* the address of the sender?" and was stumped.

+It's actually a feature that the sender address isn't sent with all messages (as we have a privacy system).
+But applications can easily send the sender address, e.g.:

+{"sender":"m3bN8BoMXNnBth32tW75a89A6SLiMVq7UbphB6588nz", "message": "hi roberto"}

 ##### API